catalystneuro/cohen-u01-to-nwb/src/dickerson_lab_to_nwb/conversion_notes.md

 Truncated
 ```

-This code can be obtained by running the folhttps://www.swabianinstruments.com/static/documentation/TimeTagger/tutorials/ConfocalMicroscope.htmllowing code:
+This code can be obtained by running the following code:

 ```python
 import tifffile as tf